MattPahuta/frontend-quiz-app/README.md

 - Mobile-first workflow
 - [React](https://reactjs.org/) - JS library

-- More componentized approach to the CSS

-- Include further accessibility enhancements

 Nothing groundbreaking with my CSS for this project.
-In fact, if I were to restart this project, I would likely use Tailwind for most of the styling as the design comp is fairly straightforward.
-But as it is currently, this project features a basic pattern that I'm following for most projects where I write the CSS from scratch: layers to help organize styles, heavy use of custom utility classes to improve reusability, and leveraging newer CSS standards like nesting and simplified media query syntax.
+If I were to restart this project, I would likely use Tailwind for most of the styling as the design comp is fairly straightforward.
+However, as it stands, this project employs a basic pattern that I follow for most projects where I write the CSS from scratch: layers to help organize styles, heavy use of custom utility classes to enhance reusability, and leveraging newer CSS standards, such as nesting and simplified media query syntax.

 ```css
 @layer layout {